travelingcircusofurbanism/website/static/posts/los angeles/Introduction/content.md

 11. Get to know the overall picture of [what is happening in LA](https://www.planetizen.com/tag/los-angeles)

-12. Very helpful [resources](http://planning.lacity.org/urbandesign/resources/DowntownDesignGuide.php)to understand urban design principals in LA
+12. Very helpful [resources](http://planning.lacity.org/urbandesign/resources/DowntownDesignGuide.php) to understand urban design principals in LA

 ### Organization